 We would like to take this opportunity to commend our College to you as a thriving and dynamic environment, and a place of outstanding educational opportunities and offerings.

-26 years ago, A.B.
+30 years ago, A.B.
 Paterson College Founders held high expectations of providing the best possible education for their own children and those of the wider community.
-Dedication, courage, commitment and a strong work ethic from the members of the College community, combined with high expectations upheld by the College’s founding and subsequent staff throughout the years, are the qualities and values that the A.B.
+Dedication, courage, commitment and a strong work ethic from members of the College community, combined with high expectations upheld by the College’s founding and subsequent staff throughout the years, are the qualities and values that the A.B.
 Paterson College community continues to espouse, nurture and emulate.

-In its first 25 years, A.B.
+A.B.
 Paterson College has forged traditions that have enabled it to enjoy a reputation in our local community as a leading school of substance, one that celebrates our Australian heritage and one that embraces traditional family values, whilst inspiring progress and embracing the innovations of 21st century education.
 In its relatively short history, the College has developed magnificent facilities, core traditional values, a leading teaching and learning framework, and is now integrating numerous technologies to greater assist and help students learn and connect responsibly with their world, and to provide the foundation for genuine leadership development in all its young people.

 Today, academic results continue to grow from strength to strength, with the achievements of past and present College students in local, national and international arenas.
-Sporting and cultural successes have also burgeoned; but, most Importantly, service to others continues to grow whereby, in helping to enrich the lives of others, each member of our College community is, in turn, also enriched.
+Sporting and cultural successes have also burgeoned; but, most importantly, service to others continues to grow whereby, in helping to enrich the lives of others, each member of our College community is, in turn, also enriched.

 House competitions include both sporting and artistic areas and contribute to our strong College spirit, and that sense of belonging so important in the enjoyment of school life.
 All students in Years 4-12 are involved in competitive sport.
 Teams range from novices to local and state premiership winners.
 Through our participation in the Associated Private Schools (APS) fixtures, students can represent the College in regular inter-school competition in a wide range of sports and in carnivals.
 Carnivals: swimming, athletics, cross country Team Sports: soccer, rugby, tennis, touch football, volleyball, hockey, softball, netball, cricket, basketball, Aussie Rules, handball, water polo and rowing (some sports are modified for Junior School.)
 Those committed to high achievement in sport have access to regional, district, state and national representation, and may also engage in a special academic and sporting excellence programme to support them in becoming professional athletes.
 Children from Prep -Year 3 develop sporting skills, balance and co-ordination through Physical Education lessons with specialist teachers.
 Prep students also enjoy a music and movement programme.
 There is a Prep - Year 3 "Olympics" event each year and a modified Cross Country experience.
 They also have Learn To Swim lessons in Terms 1 - 4.
 Opportunities in the Arts: Students can choose from a range of activities, though we expect all will experience public speaking and debating either through class work or in the co-curricular programme.
 Choirs at all levels – competition and performance opportunities Senior concert band, jazz band, rock band, intermediate and training band; various ensembles Drama club and annual musicals; one act plays Public speaking – Rostrum, Lions, Plain English and Legacy, A.B.
 Paterson College events (poetry competition Years 1-7; A.B.
 Paterson College Public Speaking Competition Years 4-12 – open to external students) Debating – Gold Coast and QDU House Competitions in choral, drama, debating and public speaking Annual Splendid Visions Art Exhibition, external art exhibitions Creative writing workshops